Your Tractive GPS Tracker has two different modes you can use.

 - Default Mode

 The Default Mode

-The Tracker is running in Default Mode the minute you turn it on.
+The Tracker runs in Default Mode from the minute you turn it on.
 During that time it is transmitting location data every 2-60 minutes.
-The exact time-frame depends on the movement of your pet.
-An internal accelerometer is measuring the activity and movements.
-The more your pet moves the shorter the intervals between the location updates.
+The exact time frame depends on the movement of your pet.
+An internal accelerometer measures its activity and movements.
+The more your pet moves, the shorter the intervals between the location updates.

 Despite the shorter update periods your Tracker is constantly checking whether the Safe Zone is breached or not.
 If your pet leaves the Safe Zone, you will receive an immediate notification on your smartphone.

 The Live Mode

 As mentioned before, your Tracker is ready to receive and transmit data while it is on.